mg9/MorphAGram/README.md

 `appended_ss_grammar = add_chars_to_grammar(ss_grammar, hex_chars)`<br/>
 `write_grammar(appended_ss_grammar, final_grammar_path)`<br/>

-#### c) Cascaded Setup
+#### c) Cascaded Setting
-The cascaded setup approximates the effect of the scholar-seeded setup in a language-independent manner, where the seeded affixes are automatically  generated in one learning phase and then seeded into the grammar tree in a second round of learning.
+The cascaded setting approximates the effect of the Scholar-Seeded setting in a language-independent manner, where the seeded affixes are automatically  generated in one learning phase and then seeded into the grammar tree in a second round of learning.

 ##### Steps:
 \# Read the initial lexicon (word list), and convert it into Hex.<br/>